 Psychological Disorders of Childhood and Adolescence

-Pre- or corequisites: Recommended: Course in developmental or child psychology and 361 or volunteer experience with a community agency.
+Prior course in developmental or child psychology, and PSYC 361 or prior volunteer experience with a community agency recommended.